dag13/COP4520_Assignment2/README.md

 javac MinotaurCrystalVase.java
 java  MinotaurCrystalVase

 The program will ask for user input and will then run the scenario.
-It will print to the console.
+It will print to the console after the scenario is finished.